Warning: implode(): Invalid arguments passed in /home/telcontar/www/www/global/sitewide.php on line 202

-Datanetics DC-70 is a low-profile keyboard switch.
-Design work commenced in late 1977; the switch appears to be intended as a low-cost design to address anticipated cost reductions in computer terminals.
+Datanetics DC-70 is a low-profile keyboard implementation.
+According to Meryl Miller’s notes, design work commenced in late 1977; the switch was intended as a low-cost design to address anticipated cost reductions in computer terminals.

-Meryl Miller left Datanetics before it entered production, and no DC-70 literature is so far known to have survived.
+Meryl Miller left Datanetics before it entered production, and no DC-70 literature has been recovered to date.
 Meryl noted that Mike Muller “had a more or less ‘secret’ project he was working on that supposedly would yield a yet lower or thinner profile keyboard.”
+Meryl’s only recollection about the product itself is that “one of the requirements was that it was to be a very low profile since most users were looking for what I would call a very thin overall package.”

-What we do know is that TEC Inc. bought DC-70 from Datanetics around January 1986; the following is an incomplete transcript of the inaccurate OCR version of the Arizona Republic newspaper article from 22nd of January 1982:
+All that is known for definite is that TEC Inc. bought DC-70 from Datanetics around January 1982; the following is an incomplete transcript of the inaccurate OCR version of the Arizona Republic newspaper article from the 22nd of January 1982:

 TEC Inc. buys keyboard line